15 Best Things to Do in Burlington, NC

 This 3,500-seater stadium was originally built in Danville, Virginia, but was disassembled and relocated to Burlington.

-It's where the Burlington Royals play in the minor league and also the Kansas City Royals in the Major League Baseball.
+It's where the Burlington Royals play in the minor league.

 Burlington Athletic Stadium is a must-visit place in the city because of its authentic vintage baseball experience.